+Draft 3/5/19

-PERSONNEL AB03.1321
+PERSONNEL DW03.1321

 - Certified Personnel -

 Use of School Property

 All personnel shall be responsible for school equipment, supplies, books, furniture, and apparatus under their care and use.
 Any damaged, lost, stolen, or vandalized property shall be reported to the employee's immediate supervisor, who shall then report it to the Superintendent/designee once it is confirmed that the item cannot be recovered.